fransua/ecolopy/doc/source/tutorial/load_abundance.rst

 ======================================================

-Load Abundance
+Load Community
 --------------

-Abundance is a class, and derived objects represent simply a distribution of species abundance , with associated function in order to calculate descriptive statistics or to fit it to evolutionary models.
+Community is a class, and derived objects represent simply a distribution of species abundance , with associated function in order to calculate descriptive statistics or to fit it to evolutionary models.

 The data needed to create this object consists on a list of values corresponding to the abundance of each species.
-We can either give to Abundance a python list of values:
+We can either give to Community a python list of values:
 ::

-  Abundance ([1, 4, 4, 12, 54, 68, 32, 15])
+  Community ([1, 4, 4, 12, 54, 68, 32, 15])

 or the path to a file containing those values:
 ::

-  Abundance ('whatever_path/mydata.txt')
+  Community ('whatever_path/mydata.txt')

 mydata.txt would contain the same list of values, one per row: